Maladera hmong

 Maladera hmong is a species of beetle of the family Scarabaeidae.
 It is found in Laos, Thailand, Vietnam, China (Yunnan) and Nepal.

 Description

 Adults reach a length of about 7.4–7.6 mm.
 They have a reddish-brown, oval body.
-The upper surface is mostly dull and glabrous, except for a some setae on the head and the lateral cilia of the pronotum and elytra.
+The upper surface is mostly dull and glabrous, except for some setae on the head and the lateral cilia of the pronotum and elytra.

 Etymology

 The species is named for the Hmong people, an ethnic group living in the area where this species occurs.